Waleed2660/springboot-learning-kit/tasks/Task 7 - Unit and Integration Tests.md

 While unit tests focus on isolated components, integration tests ensure that multiple components (controllers, services, repositories, and external systems) interact correctly as a whole.

+**Pre-Requisites for Integration Tests**

+Make sure that Docker is running on your system as when it comes to integration tests, we need to ensure that the application context is loaded correctly, and all dependent components are available such as databases, message brokers, etc.

 ### Integration Test Request Flow
 This diagram illustrates how integration tests interact with the Spring application context and real dependencies